-Parents and adult supporters will be formally invited to attend a conference, an open house, or a Celebration of Work at the school.
+Once per-quarter, parents and adult supporters will be formally invited to attend a conference, an open house, or a Celebration of Work at the school.
 These meetings will allow parents and adult supporters to meet with individual teachers and come to the school to see scholar work.